-At all grade levels, librarians help students grow as individuals by fostering a love of reading and learning; teaching students the critical thinking, technology, and literacy skills to ask good questions and investigate the answers; offering equitable access to resources and technology; and helping students make sense of the information they find to develop new understandings.
+At all grade levels, school librarians help students grow as individuals by fostering a love of reading and learning and teach students the critical thinking, technology, and literacy skills to ask good questions and investigate the answers.
+They offer equitable access to resources and technology; and help students make sense of the information they find to develop new understandings.
 School libraries help students develop information skills so that after graduation they can enter the workforce or go to college armed with the skills of learning and inquiry that they will need to be successful.
 These skills are built continuously from kindergarten to 12th grade through library instruction, and are aligned to the Common Core Learning Standards.

 NYC Reads 365 challenges New Yorkers to read every single day.
 Read for pleasure, read to find out, read to argue, read to persuade, read to laugh, read to cry, read to understand, read to forget.
 Help us create a new generation of readers.
 For more information, read the press release for NYC Reads 365.

 Social media and digital communication are essential parts of your world.
 Access to information brings tremendous advantages, but it also creates new responsibilities.
 The Social Media Guidelines offer guidleines for students and famililes about digital lietracy and citizenship.

 Please visit the New York City School Librarian System website for information for educators, including upcoming professional learning opportunities.

 Empire State Information Fluency Continuum provides a K-12 framework for the instructional aspects of a library program.
 The framework is based on three standards that form the basis for the skills and strategies that are essential for students to become independent readers and learners.
 The Empire State Information Fluency Continuum is endorsed by the School Library Systems Association of New York State and aligned to the Common Core Learning Standards.
 The Empire State Information Fluency Continuum includes: